PRECIOUS-Gold firms as Chinese data lifts stocks, euro

 Platinum group metals, which are chiefly used in autocatalysts, are heavily exposed to trends in car buying as a source of demand.

 The world’s biggest carmaker, Toyota Motor Corp, said on Monday its sales in China fell 22.1 percent last month, highlighting the lingering impact of a territorial row between China and Japan.
-(Editing by Jan Harvey and William Hardy)
+(Editing by Jan Harvey and Alison Birrane)